erikallin/cucitrace/rejsekort/Question5/Answer5B.md

-ANSWER 2B: JOE IS TRAVELLING
+ANSWER 5B: KARL CREATES A NEW TRAVEL CARD
 =============================